• Skip to primary navigation

 • Cook for about 6-7 minutes on each side (for medium rare), flipping once, and using tongs when turning as piercing the meat will release its juices.

-One crucial detail about broiling is to keep a close eye on your steak to avoid overcooking it.
+One important detail about broiling is to keep a close eye on your steak to avoid overcooking it.

 Another tip is to use an oven mitt or long tongs when checking on the steak or removing it from the broiler.